alagram/alagram.github.io/source/_posts/2014-08-28-github-flow-and-review-process.markdown

 ### 5. Code review and merge

-After all reviews have been made and changes effected, you can merge it into your `master` branch by going to your `pull request` and clicking the `merge` buton to `merge` it back to `master` branch.
+After all reviews have been made and changes effected, you'll want to merge it into your `master`.

 Note that, while the `pull request` is open, you can still `commit` and `push` code up to your remote feature branch.
 This means any correction can be made while the `pull request` is open.
 For example: